ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 The Local Incidence Angle file can be downloaded using either link, but it is the same file.
-It is always named with the pattern `OPERA_L2_RTC-S1-STATIC_Txxx-xxxxxx-IWx_20140403_S1A_30_v1.0_local_incidence_angle.tif`, and the download url behind the local incidence angle listings in both the `RTC` and `RTC-STATIC` results link to the same source file.
+It is always named with the pattern `OPERA_L2_RTC-S1-STATIC_Txxx-xxxxxx-IWx_20140403_S1A_30_v1.0_local_incidence_angle.tif`, and the download URL behind the local incidence angle listings in both the `RTC` and `RTC-STATIC` results link to the same source file.

 There is a file called `Mask` listed with both the `RTC` and the `RTC-STATIC` search results.
 Unlike the local incidence angle file, these two mask files are NOT the same.
 Both are validity masks with the same pixel